 I have a history degree.
-Even though this is a hiking blog (and canoeing and backpacking and… alright, so I’m a little ADD.
-Actually, a lot ADD.), it sometimes comes out in blog form.
+Even though this is a hiking blog (and canoeing and backpacking and…)… alright, so I’m a little ADD.
+Actually, a lot ADD.
+And it sometimes comes out in blog form.
 Blame it on my career being making 11 year olds care about Andrew Jackson.
 And I do make them care.
 Because I am that good a teacher.

 Wait, what?
 Yes, history.
 Sometimes I write about old stuff.
 Please don’t make suggestions, I get off topic easily enough, and I’ll totally take it as an opening to post the history and dozens of pictures of each New Jersey lighthouse.
 Hey that’s a pretty good… NO!
 Hikes!
 Also canoeing!
 And backpacking!
 I give up…

 A History of Voorhees Township – Voorhees, NJ